 According to cyber security researchers at Proofpoint, TA542 uses subject lines that contain financial themes that usually refer to transactions, payments, or invoices.
 The scam emails contain malicious attachments or links to malicious documents.
 A typical Emotet scam email contains a Microsoft Word document or an Adobe .pdf attachment.
 It may have a malicious link in the body of the email.
 If the victim has macros enabled, the scam email installs Emotet onto their machines.

 Coronavirus Email Scam

 This email scam impersonates the United States Center for Disease Control (CDC) and virologists but is really a phishing email scam in disguise.
 The email attempts to scare recipients with news of a supposed infection in their area.
-It also provides information on safety measures to seem credible and increase the likelihood that the recipient opens the email.
+It also provides information on safety measures to seem credible and increases the likelihood that the recipient opens the email.

 A Coronavirus email scam was discovered in the wild as an email phishing attack by KnowBe4, Inc. This scam email is a bit different than the malware launcher version.
 According to Stu Sjouwerman at cyber security researcher firm KnowBe4, the email (Image 1) also attempts to impersonate the CDC and even includes some helpful virus prevention tips to increase its believability and the likelihood that the user clicks on the malicious link in the email body.
-If the recipient, clicks on the link it leads them to a spoof website that is a credential phishing page.
+If the recipient clicks on the link it leads them to a spoof website that is a credential phishing page.